red-hat-storage/ocs-training/ocp4ocs4/ocs4-install-no-ui.md

 # Overview

-OpenShift Container Platform 4.3 has been verified to work in conjunction with [local storage](https://docs.openshift.com/container-platform/4.3/storage/persistent_storage/persistent-storage-local.html) devices and OpenShift Container Storage 4.3 on AWS EC2, VMware, KVM guests, and Bare Metal hosts.
+OpenShift Container Platform 4.3 and 4.4 has been verified to work in conjunction with [local storage](https://docs.openshift.com/container-platform/4.3/storage/persistent_storage/persistent-storage-local.html) devices and OpenShift Container Storage 4.4 on AWS EC2, VMware, and Bare Metal hosts.

 # Installing the Local Storage Operator